 For each gateway listener defined in a service, an ESB-aware (or "native") listener must also be defined.
 This is because gateway listeners do not define bidirectional endpoints but, rather, "startpoints" into the ESB.
 You cannot send a message to a Gateway from within the ESB.
 Also, note that, since a gateway is not an endpoint, it does not have an Endpoint Reference (EPR) persisted in the registry.

-An example of a <listener> reference to a <bus> can be seen in the following illustration (using "base" types only).
+An example of a stener> reference to a <bus> can be seen in the following example.